General

 What is the tracebloc package?

-is a python package that helps you create your machine learning projects.
-For more details on what it can do have a look at the tracebloc package documentation.
+The tracebloc_package is a Python package that helps you create and manage your machine learning projects.
+For more details, refer to the tracebloc package documentation.

 How to update the tracebloc repository?